Medicare Modernization Act File Exchange

 - Territory Beneficiary Query (TBQ) File

 This document also provides resources and the Centers of Medicare and Medicaid’s contact information.
-If you are looking for additional information please be sure to contact us.
+If you are looking for additional information please contact us.

 Please see an introduction to the MMA file and MMA submission procedures by visiting the CMS-MMCO MMA page.
 Click below to visit.